lihebi/leetcode-5min/README.md

 - dashboard showing statistics of past submissions
 - space repetition algorithm based scheduler

+## Known Issues

+- I have to use manifest v2, because v3's security policy does not seem to allow react's way of loading scripts.
+- In manifest v3, the background.js has to be in top-level

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).